sharkfinAI/sharkfinApp/PlaybookGuide.md

 ```

 #### TikTok Trend Opportunity Brief (`tiktok-trend-opportunity-brief`)
-Purpose: Build a TikTok opportunity brief for a niche, including trend themes, video ideas, hooks, captions, hashtags, CTAs, and best bets to film this week.
+Purpose: Build a generated TikTok opportunity brief for a niche, including theme ideas, video ideas, hooks, captions, hashtags, CTAs, and best bets to film this week.

+Notes:
+- This uses built-in planning patterns and the provided niche context.
+- It does not pull live TikTok platform trend data.

+Customize before serious use:
+- update `niche`
+- update `audience`
+- update `goal`

 Writes:
 - `tiktok-trend-opportunity-brief.md`